jpetazzo/jpetazzo.github.io/_drafts/docker-containers-metrics.markdown

 - Likewise, the **cache** memory is broken down into **active_file** and **inactive_file**.
 The exact formula is **cache**=**active_file**+**inactive_file**+**tmpfs**.
-  The exact rule used by the kernel to move memory pages betwen active and inactive sets are different from the ones used for anonymous memory, but the general principle is the same.
+  The exact rules used by the kernel to move memory pages between active and inactive sets are different from the ones used for anonymous memory, but the general principle is the same.
   Note that when the kernel needs to reclaim memory, it is cheaper